This tutorial assumes basic knowledge of docker. It is aimed at beginners and should get you up and running quickly.

 Currently, Vikunja runs in foreground in your terminal.
 For a real-world scenario this is not the best way.

-Vikunja does not have any default users, you’ll need to register and account.
+Vikunja does not have any default users, you'll need to register an account.
 After that, you can use it.

 Tear it all down #

-If you want to completely stop all containers run sudo docker-compose down in your terminal.
+If you want to completely stop all containers run sudo docker compose down

 Improve this guide #